Gender Pay Gap Reports

 How does Orbis ‘s gender pay gap compare?

-The mean gender pay gap for all employees and the whole economy (according to the 2020 Office for National Statistics (ONS) Annual Survey of Hours and Earnings (ASHE) figures) is 15.5%.
-We can report that at 6.1%, Orbis ‘s mean gender pay gap is significantly lower than the average.
+The mean gender pay gap for all employees and the whole economy (according to the 2021 Office for National Statistics (ONS) Annual Survey of Hours and Earnings (ASHE) figures) is 15.4%.

 Orbis remains committed to the principle of equal opportunities and equal treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
 It has a clear policy of paying employees equally for the same or equivalent work, regardless of their sex (or any other characteristic set out above).
 We have well established policies confirming our commitment to equal opportunities to ensure that no employee is subjected to discrimination in the workplace.